sylvainpolletvillard/pwa-workshop/3-precaching/README.md

 console.log("Promise example with async / await");
 ```

-This concludes this overview about promises and async/await
+This concludes this overview about promises and async/await.
+With this knowledge acquired, we can use the caching APIs of the service worker more serenely.

+*If you still feel uncomfortable with promises, here are some exercices: [set 1](https://github.com/asakusuma/promise-workshop), [set 2](https://repl.it/@AdamCahan/Promise-practice-exercises), [set 3](https://developers.google.com/web/ilt/pwa/lab-promises)*

 ## Exploring caching APIs